2 min read

 - Low-code*: Many of these platforms brag about being “low-code”, but when you dig into the details, there's usually only 1 or 2 features that actually have this functionality.

 - Welcome to data management prison: Worst of all, you end up being locked into a proprietary ecosystem that won’t allow you to truly own, store, or control your own data.
 All tools and processes are pre-defined by the platform developer, and then hidden in a “black box” that you can’t access or modify.
-Many of these platforms even force you to migrate all your data to the cloud, and do not offer support for on-premises or hybrid approaches.
+Many of these platforms even force you to migrate all your data to the cloud, and do not offer support for on-premise or hybrid approaches.

 - Trying to escape might cost you everything: Not only do these platforms significantly limit your data management options, but if you decide to migrate to a different data platform later, you must rebuild nearly everything from the ground up.